 COURSE CONTENT

-Kinematic relationships, angular motion, rotational dynamics, gravitation, general relativity and stellar physics
+kinematic relationships, angular motion, rotational dynamics, gravitation, general relativity stellar physics

-Introduction to quantum theory, particles from space, simple harmonic motion ,waves, interference and polarisation
+introduction to quantum theory, particles from space, simple harmonic motion, waves, interference, polarisation

 HOMEWORK